|

 That said, below are some of the risks you may encounter in Berlin streets.

-Pickpocketing
+Pickpocketing (Petty crime)

-That said, pickpocketers target both travelers and Berliners.
+That said, pickpockets target both travelers and Berliners.
 Therefore, whether visiting or relocating to Berlin, always be alert, as carelessness will make it easy for these criminals to steal your smartphones, cash, and credit cards.

 Mugging